ChenGiuseppe/PyMM/README.md

 * -sigma: square root of the variance of the gaussian broadening applied to the signal (expressed in eV).
 Default: 0.05 eV.

 #### OUTPUTS
 * -ot: calculated absorption spectra names prefix (default: abs_spectrum).
-Both the total spectrum and each individual transitions will be printed.
+Both the total spectrum and each individual transition will be printed.
 <br></br>
 ### free_en